Five Admissions Process Myths You Should Know

-Questions like this always make me scratch my head.
-But then again, the admissions process is a murky process and full of unknowns.
-Understandably, it is also a process that lends itself to lots of myths and misinformation.
+Admissions is a murky process and full of unknowns.
+Understandably, it is also a process that lends itself to lots of admissions process myths and misinformation.
 For the past six years, I have worked as both an admissions officer and a high school college counselor.
 Through these experiences, I have seen the admissions process from both sides.
-Here are a few of the more common myths that students and families believe to be true:
+Here are a few of the more common admissions process myths that students and families believe to be true:

 Myth #1: Turning in your application early will improve your chances of being admitted

 The logic of this myth is that the files that admissions officers review first will be favored (students don’t want to be reviewed at the end of the reading process when admissions officers have read lots of files).
 The flaw in this reasoning is that you have no idea when an admissions officer will read your file.
 Typically, applications are read by state/country and then by high school, and NOT in the order in which they are received.

 Bottom Line: You should turn your application in before the deadline and when it is ready.

 Myth #2: Early Decision won’t help your admissions chances